erilu/bulk-rnaseq-analysis/README.md

 ### 3. PCA Plot

-A principal components plot is another way to observe how diverse the samples are, which uses a cartesian coordinate system rather than a heatmap.
+A principal components plot is another way to observe how diverse the samples are.
 As always, the samples which are most similar with each other in terms of their gene expression values will be closer to each other on the plot.
-The axes that are displayed correspond to the top two principal components that explain the majority of the variability in the data.
+This plot uses a Cartesian coordinate system, and the axes that are displayed correspond to the top two principal components that explain the majority of the variability in the data.

 ``` r
 plot_PCA = function (vsd.obj) {